marcelo-henrique-de-moura/sweep-io/README.md

 # Sweep.io
 Remake of the windows game "Minesweeper"
+Open the HTML file to start

 # Gameplay Mechanics
 Left click to open a square
-Right click to place a flag where you think there is a bomb
+Right click to place a flag on the square you think there is a bomb

 # Rules
 The game is intended to have the same gameplay as the original